sarsatis/bank/README.md

 ## To create webhooks
 https://hookdeck.com/ for documentation
-https://console.hookdeck.com/ to create webhook
+https://console.hookdeck.com/ to create webhook this should be setup using /monitor api which is in config server

 ## Useful links
 H2 Db console :- http://localhost:8080/h2-console
 Swagger ui :- http://localhost:8080/swagger-ui/index.html
+Eureka for all apps :- http://localhost:8070/eureka/apps (To get the response in json send Accept :- application/json) Eureka for individual apps :- http://localhost:8070/eureka/apps/loans (To get the response in json send Accept :- application/json)

 ## To check liveness and readiness healthpoints